Hariharan-afk/Github_Labs-Lab_2/README.md

   - Generate a timestamp and ensure `models/` and `metrics/` exist
   - Run `src/train_model.py --timestamp $TIMESTAMP` (saves models and writes metrics)
   - Commit and push new `models/` and `metrics/` artifacts back to the repository
+- There is a scheduler to retrain the model once everyday (2:00 am default).

 Artifacts committed by CI:
 - `models/model_<timestamp>_svc.joblib`